faheemshaikh121010/ecs-fargate-terraform/README.md

+Here's a  brief explanation  of the entire project you just completed:

+---

+  🛠️  Project Overview: Deploying a Dockerized App to AWS ECS Fargate with Terraform

+I have built an  end-to-end infrastructure on AWS  using Terraform that:

+1. Defines the network (VPC, subnets, security groups, etc.)
+2. Creates ECS Fargate resources
+3. Deploys a containerized app (Docker image)
+4. Exposes the app via an Application Load Balancer (ALB)
+5. Uses GitHub Actions for CI/CD
+6. Keeps secrets out of Git using `terraform.tfvars` and GitHub Secrets

+---

+  🧱 Infrastructure Components

+   1. Networking

+ VPC:  A logically isolated AWS network (`10.0.0.0/16`)
+ Subnets:  2 public subnets for high availability (spread across AZs) Internet Gateway & Routing:  Allows internet access to your ECS tasks Security Group:  Allowed inbound HTTP (port 80) and later port 3000 for the app

+   2. ECS (Elastic Container Service)

+ ECS Cluster:  Fargate launch type (no server management) Task Definition:  Defines your container (image, ports, logging) ECS Service:  Runs the task, integrates with the ALB

+   3. Application Load Balancer

+ ALB:  Routes internet traffic to your ECS service Target Group:  Uses `ip` target type (required for Fargate) Health Checks:  Ensures only healthy tasks receive traffic

+---

+  🚀 Application Deployment

+  You built and pushed your  Dockerized app  to  Amazon ECR The ECS task pulls the image from ECR and runs it ALB receives HTTP traffic and forwards to ECS task (on port 3000) You accessed your app using the  ALB DNS output

+---

+  🔐 Secure & Automated

+  Sensitive variables like `ecs_image_url` were moved to `terraform.tfvars` and excluded via `.gitignore` GitHub Actions  workflow:

+    Checks Terraform format
+    Initializes Terraform
+    Runs a `terraform plan`
+    Can be extended to run `apply` securely with secrets

+---

+  ✅ Outcome

+You now have a  production-ready ECS Fargate deployment  with:

+  Infrastructure as Code (Terraform)
+  CI/CD via GitHub Actions
+  Best practices for security and observability

+---

 # ECS Fargate Terraform Deployment

 This project provisions an ECS Fargate cluster with an Application Load Balancer using Terraform.
 The app container is pulled from a pre-built ECR image and exposed to the internet.